In Pursuit Framework

-Providence’s research has shown that a preventive model can offer the children much more from an education perspective.
-Children, on average, will enter our program by age two, and thus will be able to get all necessary tools (e.g., proper nutrition, stable family, proper medical care) to make an academic model reasonable and suitable.
+Rather than simply training the children in the industry or trade prevalent in the local community, the framework provides children with a classical, liberal arts education.
+In addition to the traditional subjects, they learn both their native language and English.
+Our research has shown that a preventive model can offer the children much more from an education perspective.
+Children, on average, will enter the program by age three, and thus will be able to get all necessary tools (e.g., proper nutrition, stable family, proper medical care) to make our academic model reasonable and suitable.

-Our work strives for long-term, paradigm-shifting changes in lives and societies through orphans being developed into leaders.
+Our work strives for long-term, paradigm-shifting changes in lives and societies through orphaned and at-risk children being developed into leaders.
 We seek to do this through comprehensive care that fills not only the children’s material needs, but also their deep social, spiritual, and psychological needs.
 We seek not only to feed, clothe, and shelter them, but to give them hope, community, self-respect, power, and voice in their respective societies.
 We seek to raise them up to be thriving, productive members of their communities who are not dependent on handouts or other aid from outsiders.

-All orphanage models are located somewhere on the spectrum between an institution and an adoptive family.
-La Providencia locates itself on the family end of the spectrum, by placing the children in permanent family homes.
-We realize that this approach requires more resources and will thus mean that we will take fewer orphans than if we used an institutional setting.
-We intentionally sacrifice quantity for quality, because we believe that it is in the best interests of the children we are able to take.
+The framework places orphaned children into family homes with a set of parents and up to seven siblings, where they truly become a family for the entirety of the children’s lives.
+The framework requires a family-based model of care, which places children in permanent family homes.
+We realize that this approach requires more resources and will thus mean that we will take fewer orphaned children than if we used an institutional setting.
+We intentionally sacrifice quantity for quality, because we believe that it is in the best interests of the children.
 In particular, the family model substantially increases the chance that the children will become societal leaders without character disorders and other ills common to children without permanent, stable families.